 By Kelly Marshall

 Regular brushing helps keep the coats of long-haired dogs tangle free and nicer looking and the owners of those dogs understand the importance of grooming.
-Often dogs with short cotas think regular brushing is unnecessary.
+Often dogs with short coats think regular brushing is unnecessary.

 But the truth is regular brushing of your dog’s coat — whether short or long hair — boosts her health.